 Children are naturally curious.
 A farm is a very tempting place for them.
-But a farm is a workplace.
-Unfortunately, children are killed every year on farms.
+But a farm is a place of work.
+Children can sometimes be injured or killed on farms.

 Never allow a child onto a farmyard unless they are closely supervised by an adult.
 It's not possible to safely look after a child and work on the farm at the same time.

-Any visitors or contractors on the farm should also be made aware that there are children nearby.
+Always tell any visitors or workers on the farm that there are children nearby.

 Create a safe place on the farm for children